snakemake/snakefmt/CONTRIBUTING.md

 ### Recommended development workflow

 Firstly, fork this repository.
-If you are using `poetry` most of the standard workflow options are handled with rules in the `Makefile`.
+If you are using `uv` most of the standard workflow options are handled with rules in the `Makefile`.
 An example of how to install the project and run some common routines is below.